 Open Books is an independent publisher operating out of Denver, Colorado.
 As a publisher of both fiction and non-fiction, Open Books covers multiple genres with the only areas not being accepted lying in romance, horror and paranormal tales, while in non-fiction self-help books, books covering diets and pseudo-psychology are also not eligible for publication.
 Numerous notable authors are carried by Open Books.
 For example, when one looks at novels such as “In the Weeds” by Mark Ozeroff, and “The Ballet Lover” by Barbara L. Baer, the quality of contemporary fiction is clear.
-For more information regarding the submission process of fiction and non-fiction, please visit the submissions page of Open Books.
+The company accepts literary and contemporary fiction and scholarly non-fiction.
+For more information regarding the submission process, please visit the submissions page of Open Books.
 Alternatively contact them via email.

 15. Unbridled Books

 Open to scholars of the University of Colorado and Utah State University, the University Press of Colorado has been on operation since 1965.
 Forty-five titles are published each year on average, with the aim of supplying the highest level of quality throughout a diverse range of educational fields.
 2017 brought numerous faculty publications including “New Approaches to Teaching Folk and Fairy Tales” by Christa C. Springs and the winner of the Colorado Book Award for Creative Nonfiction “The Man Who Thought He Owned Water” by Tershia d’Elgin, among an array of other prize-winning publications.
 A full list of specifications and guidelines are provided on the University Press’s author materials page.
+Note that the institution is currently accepting submissions in anthropology, archaeology, composition, folklore, history, and natural sciences.
+They are also open to submissions about Colorado, Utah, and the Rocky mountain region.
 Prior to submitting your manuscript, please ensure that your work is presented as a prospectus, with all of the submission details available here.